Nausea & Gut Disorders

 https://www.ncbi.nlm.nih.gov/pubmed/24386448

-2012: A small pilot study finds inhaled cannabis helps improve quality of life in IBD patients
+2012: Small pilot study finds inhaled cannabis helps improve quality of life in IBD patients

 Impact of cannabis treatment on the quality of life, weight and clinical disease activity in inflammatory bowel disease patients: a pilot prospective study.